jokob-sk/NetAlertX/docs/PERFORMANCE.md

 ![Db size check](/docs/img/PERFORMANCE/db_size_check.png)

 > [!NOTE]
 > For around 100 devices the database should be approximately `50MB` and none of the entries (rows) should exceed the value of `10 000` on a healthy system.
+These numbers will depend on your network activity and settings.

 ## Maintenance plugins